fengxia41103/myblog/content/dev/lenovo linux box.md

 - `webvpn.us.company.com`   for AG region user
 - `webvpn.sk.company.com`   for EMEA user​

+## recompile openconnect & vpnc-script

+Well, once a while the enterprise decides to change their server configuration so that one server works, but the other keeps failing even though you have typed in the correct everything &mdash; my `.hk` server was happy (but complaining about a cert mismatch, not a blocker though), while my `.us` server just won't work.

+Time to recompile from [source][7]:

+1. get source: `git clone
+   git://git.infradead.org/users/dwmw2/openconnect.git`
+2. The usual steps: `./autogen && ./configure`.
+3. Download the [latest vpnc-script][8] or install `apt install vpnc`.
+4. Remove the stock openconnect: `apt remove openconnect && apt purge openconnect`.
+5. `make` and `sudo make install`.
+Check that it's installed in `/usr/local/bin`.
+6. Run it again, this time using the `vpnc-script` if you have one:
+   `openconnect -u username --reconnect-timeout 600 --script <path to vnpc-script> webvpn.us.company.com`.

+Enjoy your VPN.

 # Email

 These settings work for Thunderbird.
 Terminology may be different for